Skip to content

 Outdated drivers are the top culprit for Auto HDR crashes, often leaving gamers with frozen screens mid-race or dim visuals in dark scenes.
 A Reddit user fixed Halo Infinite stuttering after updating their RTX 3060 driver neglected since 2024.

-• Press Win + X > Device Manager and expand Display adapters.
+• Press Win + X, then select Device Manager, and expand Display adapters.

 • Note your card (e.g., NVIDIA RTX 3060, AMD RX 6700 XT, Intel Arc A750).